X86: Overview

 Although the 8086 was primarily developed for embedded systems and small multi-user or single-user computers, largely as a response to the successful 8080-compatible Zilog Z80, the x86 line soon grew in features and processing power.
-Today, x86 is ubiquitous in both stationary and portable personal computers, and is also used in midrange computers, workstations, servers, and most new supercomputer clusters of the TOP500 list.
+Today, x86 is ubiquitous in both stationary and portable personal computers, and is also used in video game consoles, midrange computers, workstations, servers, and most new supercomputer clusters of the TOP500 list.
 A large amount of software, including a large list of are using x86-based hardware.

 Modern x86 is relatively uncommon in embedded systems, however; small low power applications (using tiny batteries), and low-cost microprocessor markets, such as home appliances and toys, lack significant x86 presence.
 (Note: The embedded processor market is populated by more than 25 different architectures, which, due to the price sensitivity, low power, and hardware simplicity requirements, outnumber the x86.)
 Simple 8- and 16-bit based architectures are common here, as well as simpler RISC architectures like ARM and RISC-V, although the x86-compatible VIA C7, VIA Nano, AMD's Geode, Athlon Neo and Intel Atom are examples of 32- and 64-bit designs used in some relatively low-power and low-cost segments.

 There have been several attempts, including by Intel, to end the market dominance of the "inelegant" x86 architecture designed directly from the first simple 8-bit microprocessors.
 Examples of this are the iAPX 432 (a project originally named the Intel 8800), the Intel 960, Intel 860 and the Intel/Hewlett-Packard Itanium architecture.
 However, the continuous refinement of x86 microarchitectures, circuitry and semiconductor manufacturing would make it hard to replace x86 in many segments.
-AMD's 64-bit extension of x86 (which Intel eventually responded to with a compatible design) and the scalability of x86 chips in the form of modern multi-core CPUs, is underlining x86 as an example of how continuous refinement of established industry standards can resist the competition from completely new architectures.
+AMD's 64-bit extension of x86 (which Intel eventually responded to with a compatible design) and the scalability of x86 chips in the form of modern multi-core CPUs, make x86 an example of how continuous refinement of established industry standards can resist the competition from completely new architectures.

 For some advanced features, x86 may require a license from Intel, though some do not need it; x86-64 may require an additional license from AMD.
-The Pentium Pro processor (and NetBurst) has been on the market for more than 21 years and so cannot be subject to patent claims.
-The i686 subset of the x86 architecture is therefore fully open.
-The Opteron 1000 series processors have been on the market for more than 21 years and so cannot be subject to patent claims.
-The AMD K8 subset of the x86 architecture is therefore fully open.